 With each bite, we tell Summer bye-bye.
 I love your pies.
 I enjoy your fruits and veg.
 But it’s time for you to go.
 I’m ready for warm apples and hot toddies.
 Except I’ve never had a hot toddy.
 But the point is — the point is that I’m ready for anything.

-- 1 cup key lime juice (juice of about 2 pounds key limes)
+1 cup (8 fluid ounces) key lime juice (juice of about 2 pounds key limes)*

 *If you don’t have key limes, substitute 1/2 cup freshly squeezed conventional lime juice + 1/2 cup freshly squeezed lemon juice.